sarlijes/Worklist/Documentation/requirement-analysis.md

 There is only one user group, so all users have equal user rights.

-## Basic features
+## Implemented features

 As a user...

+- [x]  I can create a user account
+- [x]  I log in with my user account

 - [x]  I can view a list of jobs
 - [x]  I can add a new job to the list
 - [x]  I can delete a job from the list
 - [x]  I can edit the job
 - [x]  I can mark the job as done and mark its actual work load hours
+- [x]  I can mark undo marking the job as done

 - [x]  I can add new materials to a list
-- [x]  I can select one of those materials on the jobs
+- [x]  I can select one of those materials when creating or editing jobs

-User login features:

-- [X] Add new user
-- [x] Log in as user
-- [x] Show error if logging in fails
-- [x] Save user as "created by" on a job
+- [x] I can see which user created a certain job

-Other features

-- [x] Allow undo on marking a job as done
-- [x] Move materials to database

-Further development ideas:
+## Further development ideas

+- [ ] Language selection
+- [ ] Mark jobs as deleted instead of deleting them
 - [ ] Save user as "deleted by" on a job
 - [ ] Save user as "marked as finished by" on a job
 - [ ] Allow using the software from multiple computers in the local network
 - [ ] Hide old finished jobs after a certain period
-- [ ] Mark jobs as deleted instead of deleting them
 - [ ] Separate list views for pending and completed jobs
-- [ ] Language selection
 - [ ] Reports (for example all jobs done during one week)
-- [ ] Kanban view with more job states ("to do", "in progress", "waiting to be shipped", "shipped")
+- [ ] Kanban view with more job states (for example "to do", "in progress", "waiting to be shipped", "shipped")
-- [ ] More states for payments of the jobs ("invoiced", "partially paid", "paid")
+- [ ] More states for payments of the jobs (for example "invoiced", "partially paid", "paid")